Adding Gamification to the Volunteer Experience

 7. Boosting Volunteer Recruitment and Retention

 Happier, more fulfilled volunteers are likely to stay with your organization longer.
-And once the word gets around in your community about how fun and engaging gamification has made your volunteer program, you may experience a noticeable uptick in applications.
+Once the word gets around in your community about how fun and engaging your volunteer program is, you may experience a noticeable uptick in applications.

 What Would Gamification Look Like in a Volunteer Setting?